Tiki Ti - The Story Behind the Pin

 The owner, Mike Senior, was nice enough to let me sell a limited run of 100 of these fun tiki pins, (now SOLD OUT) so get one while they are available; once they are gone – they are gone.
 And please do yourself a favor and visit the Tiki Ti whenever you are in Los Angeles –and bring cash because it’s cash only!

 UPDATE: Tiki Ti loved our pin so much they had me design a couple of new pins that are only available from at the Tiki Ti (or their online store).
 Check it out they are super cool.
+(Sorry folks, looks like these are currently sold out too)

 Inside the Tiki Ti - where all the magic happens.
 Mike Jr. doin' his thing.